I Married a Strange Person!: Plot

 Just when all seems well, Larson and Smiley end up landing (from the explosion at Smilecorp) in Grant's car demanding the lobe once again at gunpoint.
 The car proceeds to crash, but Larson succeeds in retrieving the lobe from Keri, installing it into his neck.
 Larson's face then appears on every TV screen across the entire world, having gotten complete control of global communications.
 A complication arises though as Larson's head swells into a balloon, lifting both he and Smiley high into the air - just as the two love birds from earlier fly by and pierce Larson's swollen head, causing him to explode violently.
 After that, a dog walks by and consumes the boil from the ground; this grants it the ability to create massive bones from the sky for its enjoyment.
-Keri and Grant - now a rekindled Mr. and Mrs. Boyer - go home to make love once again, but Keri, in the end, begins exhibiting signs that she may have gained some powers from Grant due to spending so much time with him when their house levitates.
+Keri and Grant - now a rekindled Mr. and Mrs. Boyer - go home to have sex once again, but Keri, in the end, begins exhibiting signs that she may have gained some powers from Grant due to spending so much time with him when their house levitates.